RotBolt/Flaker/docs/getting-started.md

         .addInterceptor(FlakerInterceptor.Builder().build())
         .build()
 ```
+That's it.
+Now upon installing your app, a companion app `flaker`  will be installed on your device.
+You can use this app to configure the network conditions for your app.

-#### flaker-android-ktor (In Progress)
+#### flaker-android-ktor
+In progress

 #### flaker-ios-ktor (In Progress)

-That's it.
-Now you can use the companion app to simulate the network conditions.
+In progress

+## Releases
+For the latest release versions, please check the [github releases](https://github.com/RotBolt/Flaker/releases)